MengyaoShi/TauID2016/README.md

 Third step
 ==========

 Making the datacards.
 This happens in the "Analyze" directory.
+You need to checkout "https://github.com/CMS-HTT/LeptonEfficiencies".

+To run for example for the MVA T WP:

+python replace_submit.py --input replace_mvis.sh --etamin 0 --etamax 3 --ptmin 20 --ptmax 10000 --iso MVAoldT --dm all --decaymodefinding old --nvtxmin 0 --nvtxmax 1000

+sh submit.sh

 Fourth step
 ==========